JBro-Birds/Election_Analysis/README.md

   * Denver: 82.8% (306,055)
   * Arapahoe: 6.7% (24,801)

+* Denver County had the largest number of votes.

+* The number of votes and the percentage of the total votes each candidate received is as follows:
+  * Charles Casper Stockham: 23.0% (85,213)
+  * Diana DeGette: 73.8% (272,892)
+  * Raymon Anthony Doane: 3.1% (11,606)

 ### Original Script Runtimes
 The original script runtimes for 2017 and 2018 are as follows: